Reading Day-Trading Charts

 Bar Charts and Candlestick Charts Versus Line Charts

 Bar and candlestick charts show the open, high, low and last/closing price for each bar.
-The amount of time or space a price bar covers is determined by its time frame, discussed next.
+The amount of time or space a price bar covers is determined by its time frame, as discussed next.
 For now, let's assume a new price bar or candle is generated every minute (1-minute time frame chart).

-A bar and candlestick chart show the price of the first transaction that occurred that minute, the highest and lowest transaction prices during that minute, and the last (or closing) price of that 1-minute period.
+A bar and candlestick chart shows the price of the first transaction that occurred that minute, the highest and lowest transaction prices during that minute, and the last (or closing) price of that 1-minute period.

 A line chart is a closing-price-only chart type.
 A time frame is still chosen, such as a 1-minute interval, but only the closing prices for those 1-minute intervals are recorded.
 Each closing price is connected to the next closing price via a single continuous line.